Premise· normative

 Bernie Sanders

-Their wording: “Russia's invasion violates the foundational principles of the international legal order and must be opposed on those grounds”
+“Russia's invasion violates the foundational principles of the international legal order and must be opposed on those grounds”

 Sanders uses rules-based-order for Ukraine but NOT for Iran (where he used diplomacy-has-precedent, war-unwinnable, iran-nuclear-threat).
 This is an interesting inconsistency in framework - same commentator, different premise sets for different conflicts.
 However, rules-based-order and diplomacy-has-precedent are not incompatible, just different emphasis: for Ukraine the violation is clear-cut territorial aggression; for Iran the situation was more ambiguous and diplomacy had a proven track record to point to